 Some people don’t like the term “personal brand” because people aren’t or shouldn’t be brands.
 Some people think that it is a thinly veiled term for self-promotion, publicity or image management.

 Your personal brand is so much more.
 It is a way of consistently projecting a true, authentic view of you, your expertise and your promise of value to the marketplace.

 Why is personal branding important?

-Having a strong personal brand is important to your success or the success of your small business.
-Even if you work in a corporate position, it is important that your company support its employees in developing their individual personal brands.
+Having a strong personal brand and using it consistently is important to your success or the success of your small business.
+Personal branding can help you establish yourself as an expert in a space.
 A personal brand: